-Developed in conjunction with adidas, the free IHT Spirit Mobile App for Individual Fitness Use enables users to connect with the IHT Spirit System® outside of the traditional school confines.
+The free IHT Spirit Mobile App for Individual Fitness Use enables users to connect with the IHT Spirit System® outside of the traditional school confines.
 Through the new app, students participating in distance learning or remote physical education classroom settings maintain the crucial connection to coaching from their teacher or trainer while completing assignments and activities on their own schedule.
-IHT Spirit Mobile App for Individual Fitness users begin and end exercise sessions with the adidas ZONE for IHT Spirit wrist heart rate monitor from their phones.Read More
+IHT Spirit Mobile App for Individual Fitness users begin and end exercise sessions with the IHT ZONE wrist heart rate monitor from their phones.Read More

 AUSTIN, TX, Aug.
 7, 2017 – Interactive Health Technologies (IHT), an Austin-based company transforming physical education through the use of technology, proudly welcomes Bob Knipe to the team.

 Knipe joins IHT’s customer success team, where he will work with teachers, schools and school districts to help students learn skills to manage their health and fitness throughout their lives.
 IHT’s Spirit System® uses heart rate monitors and customizable assessment software to help teach students about the importance of exercising at an elevated heart rate.